9 Quickly re-arranging data with pivots

 code chunk:

-As we write more R code and do some simple analyses of the data, we are going to be knitting fairly often (depending on how long the analysis takes of course).
+As we write more R code and do some simple analyses of the data, we are going to be knitting fairly often (depending on how long the analysis takes of workshop).
 The main reason for this is to ensure that whatever you are writing and coding will at least be reproducible on your computer, since Quarto is designed to ensure the document is reproducible.

 9.3 Re-arranging data for easier summarizing